 You have been warned!

-I want to warn you that is you want to get the full picture of the investment newsletters’ scam, get ready to read: this article is quite long.
+I want to warn you that if you want to get the full picture of the investment newsletters' scam, get ready to read: this article is quite long.

 I was going to share my opinion about the investment newsletters for a long time, and every next one I was reading just added more to my frustrations.